danielsiwiec/react-new-features/README.md

 # react-new-features-modal

 Show a modal to communicate new added features.
-The last shown version is stored in localStorage, so each user sees the message only once.
+The last shown version is stored in localStorage, so each user sees the new feature announcement only once.

 ![screen](docs/screen.png)